yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 The main architectural change was separating analysis from formatting.
 Initially, I asked the LLM to analyse the transcript and generate the HTML email at the same time.
 On long inputs, it sometimes returned a polished but empty template.
 I therefore made the model return structured JSON only, and moved the HTML generation into a deterministic code step.

-I also stopped allowing the model to generate factual information such as dates.
+I also stopped allowing the model to generate factual information such as dates or imaginary tasks.
 It had already invented dates and even returned raw PHP in one output.
 Dates and other factual values are now injected by the workflow itself.

 A deliberately long test confirmed another limitation: a single-pass summary is not reliable for very long meetings.
 A chunking approach would be necessary, but I chose not to build it yet because real meetings are currently much shorter.